anakagungkrisna/IcanStudioLive-Project/README.md

 You can get the schematic and the PCB file for the first image in:
 1. 40_pin_hbridge for the power distribution board
 2. ICSL_Receiver_gede_Ver.2 for the receiver
-3. IcanStudioLive_controller for the transmitter.
+3. IcanStudioLive_controller_kecil for the transmitter.

 You can get the schematic and the PCB file for the second image in:
 1. ICSL_Receiver_kecil for the receiver